-CFM’s provide a great opportunity for small farmers to market their products without the added expenses of commercial preparation.
+CFMs provide a great opportunity for small farmers to market their products without the added expenses of commercial preparation.
 This increases their net income and makes it possible for them to stay in business.
-There are approximately 700 certified farmers markets and approximately 2,200 certified producers.
-Of these markets, 51% are year-round markets and the balance is seasonal.
+There are approximately 750 certified farmers’ markets and approximately 2,700 certified producers.
+Of these markets, about 60% are year-round markets and the balance is seasonal.
 In a typical year, the majority of the seasonal markets operate from April through October of each year.

-If you are interested in opening a Certified Farmers Market, or in becoming a Certified Producer, please contact the county office in which the market is located or in which you wish to sell your commodity.
+If you are interested in opening a Certified Farmers Market, or in becoming a Certified Producer, please contact the County Agricultural Commissioner’s Office in which you produce your commodity.

 - Application for Certified Farmers Market Certificate - Available Online

 - Application for Certified Producer's Certificate - Available Online

 - Certified Producer's Certificate Application - download

 - Certified Producer's Certificate Supplement - download

 Notices of Noncompliance

 Community Supported Agriculture Producers1220 N Street, Sacramento, CA 95814 • 916-900-5030 • email@example.com

 The passage of Assembly Bill 224 (Ch.
 404, Stats.
 Of 2013), now Sections 47060 through 47062 of the California Food and Agricultural Code, authorized the Department to adopt regulations establishing a registration program for producers of Community Supported Agriculture (CSAs).
 It also required the Department, in consultation with the State Department of Public Health and local health offices, to post small farm food safety guidelines.
 These guidelines include safe production, processing, and handling of both non-potentially and potentially hazardous foods.
 Please see links below for these guidelines.
 For additional information on CSA producer responsibilities and general information see "related links" below.
 Regarding more details on processed products please go to the California Department of Public Health’s website.